 What I say to that is: "I’m not objective."

-Being objective may be a great thing if you are a computer scientist or lab technician, but a lawyer that is practicing family law?
+Being objective brings up feelings of being dispassionate, detached, disinterested, cold, unemotional, and strictly business.
+These feelings belong nowhere in the practice of family law.
+They may be great if you're a computer scientist or lab technician, but a lawyer who is practicing family law?
 No way.
 Every single family law problem comes up within the context of a family.
-Virtually always, family law cases are about way more than money.
-They are about relationships, pain, growth, and most importantly, children.
+Family law cases are about way more than money.
+They are about relationships, pain, growth, and most importantly, the children.

+I believe that the best divorce lawyers are tied into their clients’ cases with their hearts.
 Sure, great lawyers need to have the ability analyze our clients' positions.
 We need to look at the facts of our clients' cases and give them good advice about how to proceed based upon the law.
 For that we need to provide an analysis.
 At the same time, the legal analysis we provide must be attached to the context of each of our clients' families.
 For that, we need to tap into our compassion.

-By Val Hemminger, a non-objective lawyer
+By Val Hemminger, a non-objective Family Law lawyer.

 Val has created this website to share with her colleagues.
 She is not suggesting, by any means, that she is the best divorce lawyer out there.
 She is, however, suggesting that she is the best divorce lawyer that she herself can be.
 Feel free to share anything you find useful.